lukasgeiter/mkdocs-awesome-pages-plugin/README.md

 ### Hide Directory

-Create a YAML file named `.pages` in a directory and set the `hide` attribute to `true` to hide the directory, including all sub-pages and sub-sections, from the navigation:
+Create a file named `.pages` in a directory and set the `hide` attribute to `true` to hide the directory, including all sub-pages and sub-sections, from the navigation:

 ```yaml
 hide: true